nrw-digital/week-notes/en/updates/_posts/2024-12-13-week-notes.md

 ref: 2024-12-13-week-notes
 hidetitle: True
 author: Heledd and Alex
-Description: Not long to go, we’re counting down the days until Christmas.
+description: Not long to go, we’re counting down the days until Christmas.
 This week we’ve been finishing off all we can ahead of the festivities…
 ---